buildpacks/rfcs/text/0000-additional-exported-layers.md

 # Summary
 [summary]: #summary

 Allow users to provide additional paths that can be exported similar to the application directory and allow easy configuration of the application directory.
-These paths are defined via the [`VOLUME`](https://docs.docker.com/engine/reference/builder/#volume) directive in `Dockerfile` and stored in the [`Volumes` object](https://github.com/opencontainers/image-spec/blob/main/config.md#properties) in the image config.
+These paths are defined via the `buildpack.export_dirs` by each buildpack.

 # Definitions
 [definitions]: #definitions

-- `Workspace`: The default application directory where the application source code is mounted and final build outputs are written.
-This directory is exported.
-- `Volume`: A set of directories describing where the buildpack process is likely to write data specific and should be exported alongside the application workspace.
+- `export_dirs`: A set of directories describing where the buildpack process is likely to write data specific and should be exported alongside the application workspace.
-- `WorkingDir`: The default working directory for a container.

 # Motivation
 [motivation]: #motivation